 If you want to grab something quick and convenient, The Gyros Factory is a good shout.
 As the name suggests, this place specialises in… gyros!

 For just a couple of euros, you can purchase a sizable chicken or pork gyro.
-Opt to have your gyro filled with “everything” – potatoes, fresh tzatziki, salad, and mustard.
+Opt to have your gyro filled with “everything”.
+If you do so, your pita will be loaded to the brim with potatoes, fresh tzatziki, salad, and mustard.

 Accommodation Options in Igoumenitsa

 There are plenty of hotels and accommodation options in Igoumenitsa that suit a range of budgets and travel styles.
 If you have to take an early morning ferry, you may wish to consider a hotel close to the port.

 A selection of reputable options are detailed below for your consideration.

 Alexander Rooms & Apartments

 Alexander Rooms & Apartments are clean, spacious, and modern apartments and suites close to the port in Igoumenitsa.
 The rooms are excellent value, and the host offers a very convenient self-check-in service.